 Sample Report Card Comments

 Let’s take a look at some examples of kindergarten report card comments often found at the end of a student’s report card.

 These sample report card comments are broken down into categories for positive, needs improvement, and suggestions for home.
 Then, we will look at ways you can compile these comments into well-written paragraphs for the parents.

 The following statements are examples of students who’ve done great during classroom activities and independent work time.

 - enjoys participating in small group lessons

-- is continuing to show improvement with his/her work habits
+- is continuing to show positive changes with his/her work habits

 - takes great pride in her/his work